daniellimzj/cg4002_capstone/ext_comms/README.md

 ## SSH Tunneling

-We use a manual setup for the SSH tunnelling like so:
+The file `ssh_tunnel.py` shows an example of how to set up the SSH tunnelling in Python.

+Alternatively, there are two ways to manually set up the SSH tunnel:

 On the laptop: \
 `ssh -L 9696:localhost:9696 danielim@stu.comp.nus.edu.sg` \
 On the stu.comp.nus.edu.sg server: \
 `ssh -L 9696:localhost:9696 xilinx@192.168.95.234`

-In these cases, the "destination" is "localhost" because it is the localhost of the server we are using to SSH.

-### Legacy Methods

-Before Sunfire was deprecated and replaced by stu.comp.nus.edu.sg, there were two methods that worked as well.
-For completeness sake and in case the new server ever supports these methods, we will keep them below:

-There are two Python files `ssh_test.py` and `ssh_tunnel.py` that automatically sets up the SSH tunnel for usage in our code.

-Alternatively, we can manually use an SSH Tunnel from the laptop to Ultra96 like so:
+From the laptop to Ultra96 like so:

 `ssh -L [laptopPort]:192.168.95.234:[ultra96Port] [user]@stu.comp.nus.edu.sg` \
 e.g. \